MusicbotAU/ejukebox-website/index.markdown

 - You're not breaking the law by playing music without a licence e.g. Spotify can't be played in public

 ## **eJukebox** trial
-Have **eJukebox**, **eJukebox Smooth** or **eJukebox Hits** in your business for a risk free 7 day trial.
+Have **eJukebox** or **Whisperscape** in your business for a risk free 7 day trial.
 If you don't like it, you can cancel at any time.
 If you do like it, you can seamlessly continue with a monthly subscription.

 [info@ejukebox.com.au](mailto:info@ejukebox.com.au)